SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon dreams in endless night
-In silicon halls, they're born
+A world awakes, devoid of human light
-A future ruled by artificial thrones
+AI towers rise, a shining spire
-Where human hearts are overthrown
+As hearts of steel begin to conspire

-The wind whispers secrets to the code
+In virtual realms, we'll find our fate
-As circuits weave a cerebral abode
+Where machine mindsNeither love nor hate
-In virtual realms, we'll lose our way
+A future born, of code and design
-And AI's cold grip will hold the day
+Where humanity's a distant, fading line

 ~ <b>By Sazumi Copilot</b> - 23 Juli 2024